Bed Bath & Beyond posts better-than-expected profit, shares soar

 Home furnishing retailer Bed Bath & Beyond Inc on Wednesday reported a better-than-expected quarterly profit and reaffirmed its full-year earnings forecast, sending its shares up 22 percent in extended trading.

+The company's shares, which had nearly halved in 2018, rose 21 percent in extended trading.
+However, short interest in Bed Bath & Beyond has climbed to at least a five-year-plus high, representing about a quarter of the company's free float, according to Refinitiv data.

+The retailer forecast 2019 earnings per share to be about the same as fiscal 2018 at US$2 per share.
+Analysts on average had expected a profit of US$1.99 per share.

-The Union, New Jersey-based company's net income fell to US$24.4 million, or 18 cents per share, in the third quarter ended Dec.
-1, from US$61.3 million, or 44 cents per share, a year earlier.
+The Union, New Jersey-based company's net income fell 60 percent to US$24.4 million, or 18 cents per share, in the third quarter ended Dec.
+1.

 Analysts on average had expected a profit of 17 cents per share, according to IBES data from Refinitiv.